1. Am I eligible for the PAIE program?

 All mandatory questions are marked with an asterisk (*) on the application form.
 There are some questions included on the form that are not mandatory but may be applicable to you.
-Since acceptance into the PAIE Program is a competitive process (we have limited spaces available) it is in your best interest to provide as much information as you can on your application form so that we can adequately assess your candidacy.
+We ask that you provide as much information as you can on your application form so that we can adequately assess your candidacy.

 No. After you click "submit", a message will appear on your screen thanking you for submitting your PAIE Application.
 When you see this message, you can be sure that we have received your application.

 11. If I have a Master's/Ph.D. degree from Canada, and a Bachelor's degree from outside of Canada, am I still eligible for the program?

 - If you completed post-secondary education in Canada in a field unrelated to your previous education and experience

 - if you are currently enrolled in part-time studies but have not finished your degree or diploma